Comparative Ophthalmology Internship

 - Ophthalmic Pathology – As clinical duties permit, the intern will be eligible to audit ophthalmic pathology rounds led by an ocular pathologist for our ophthalmology residents.

 - The UCD Mouse Biology Program - As clinical duties permit, the intern may be asked to observe or assist in providing ophthalmic support to the mouse biology program.

 - Research - During his or her internship, the intern is expected to prepare and submit a first-author manuscript for publication in an archival peer-reviewed journal.
 The manuscript may describe an individual case, case series, or a retrospective analysis of a specific hypothesis-driven question in an area related to ophthalmology or vision science.
 Presentation of research data at the UCD VMTH House Officer Seminar Day and/or an ACVO conference is encouraged.
-Co-authorship as a result of intellectual contributions to the multitude of active projects within our section may also be possible.
+Co-authorship as a result of intellectual contributions to the large range of active projects within our section may also be possible.
 The intern will receive devoted time, access to our research infrastructure, and faculty mentorship appropriate to achieve these goals.

 - Didactic Training – As clinical duties permit, the intern is eligible to audit seminars, conferences, rounds, journal clubs, and other review sessions conducted as part of our residency training program, including those held in association with the UCD Medical School.

 - External Courses - Attendance at the American College of Veterinary Ophthalmologists’ conference may be possible dependent upon the clinical needs of the Service.
 Attendance at the Magrane Basic Science Course will not be permitted.
 University funds may be available to subsidize continuing education expenses, but the cost of attendance is ultimately the intern’s responsibility.